-Assuming a federal income tax rate of 39.6% the corporation will reduce its tax bill by $2.97 million.
+Assuming a federal income tax rate of 39.6%, the corporation will reduce its tax bill by $2.97 million.
 If the individual dividend tax rate were 15%, then the individual owners of the DISC who receive the dividend of $7.5 million will be required to pay taxes of $1.13 million.
-This results in a net savings by the owners of $1.84 million.
+This results in net savings by the owners of $1.84 million.

 What Should You Do Next?

-If you think your corporation may be eligible to file for DISC status, we suggest you discuss it with your accounting department (or outsourced accounting team) and tax provider.
-Signature Analytics is also available to discuss the DISC status of your business, as well as any additional ongoing accounting support or financial analysis needs you may have.
+Think your corporation may be eligible to file for DISC status?
+Discuss it with your accounting department, outsourced accounting team, or tax provider and get their feedback.
+Signature Analytics is also available to discuss the DISC status of your business, as well as any accounting support or financial analysis needs you may have.